Sherlock Holmes and the Voice of Terror: Plot

 Kitty pretends to be a thief on the run and joins Meade.
-She finds out that Meade plans to go to Sir Evan's country estate that night.
-There Holmes and Sir Evan watch a German plane attempt to land, but gunshots fired by Sir Evan disrupt the Nazi rendezvous; all the while Meade hides in the dark.
+She finds out that Meade plans to go to Sir Evan's country estate in Kent that night.
+There Holmes and Sir Evan watch a German plane land and although Sir Evan fires at it, Meade has time to pas a package to the pilot who then successfully takes off while Meade has time to hide.

 After one of Holmes informants traces Meade and Kitty to the south coast of England, Holmes forces the council to go there with him.
 With the support of British troopers, Holmes captures Meade and a group of German soldiers stationed in an abandoned church.

 There he reveals the true identity of "The Voice of Terror" as Sir Evan Barham, who happens to be an impostor.
 Holmes then reveals that in World War I, the real Barham was a prisoner in a German war camp and had an uncanny resemblance to a Heinrich Von Bock, a member of the German Secret Service; one day the real Barham was taken out and executed; the gentleman who called Holmes into the case was Von Bock himself who had been posing as Barham for 24 years; Holmes then adds that Barham had no immediate family, so his private life was well studied by Von Bock, who also studied at Oxford and had knowledge of English language and manners.
 So, with a little help of plastic surgery, not to mention the resemblance to Barham in the first place, the deception was carried out thoroughly.
 Holmes also concludes that the real Sir Evan Barham carried a scar from childhood, the one Von Bock carried from plastic surgery was approximately 20 years old – the clue that gave away the fact that he was an impostor.